Cal 416 885 3911

 Now, you can get everyone on the team to keep the one-page brand plan and some execution plan handy.

-To illustrate, click on the Brand Plan or Creative Brief we use as part of our one-page template.
+To illustrate, click on the Brand Plan template or Creative Brief we use as part of our one-page template.

-The power of threes
+The power of threes in a strategic plan

 I believe in “the power of threes.”
 Your one-page plan should force you to decide where to focus and allocate your limited resources.
 The other beauty of the one-page brand plan is that it forces you to focus on less.
 That helps focus your resources.